breadough/metabur.com/README.md

 # metabur.com
-Trying to create a gaming community where you can talk about builds, strategies and plays
+Trying to create a gaming community where you can talk about builds, strategies and plays.
+Using
+Laravel on nginx.